-The Romulus Fire Department is led by Chief David Allison, a 30-year veteran of the Romulus Fire Department.
+The Romulus Fire Department is led by Chief David Allison, a 38-year veteran of the Romulus Fire Department.
 A life-long Romulus resident, Chief Allison began his career in 1979 as a volunteer fire fighter.

 Chief Allison was assigned to Fire Station #1 at the beginning of his career.
-He was promoted to the rank of Sergeant in early 1988 and by April of that same year, he was promoted to Station Captain.
+He was promoted to the rank of Sergeant in early 1988 and later that year, he was promoted to Station Captain.
 He has served on the Downriver Arson Task Force, the Western Wayne County Haz Mat Team and the Wayne County Training Committee.
 He is a former Rotarian and has been the Romulus Goodfellows President for over 10 years.

-In May of 1991, Allison accepted a full-time position with the City as Fire Marshal, where he served until being named Fire Chief in January of 1996.
+In May of 1991, Allison accepted a full-time position as Fire Marshal, where he served until being named Fire Chief in January of 1996.
 Chief Allison is one of the longest serving fire chiefs in the Downriver and Western Wayne County areas.

-The goals of the Fire Administration's are to develop and administer policies in accordance with the fire protection needs of the City.
-They are committed to protecting life and property from fire through effective supervision, and maintain an effective force of trained personnel and sound equipment to answer all calls for aid.
+The goals of the Fire Administration are to develop and administer policies in accordance with the fire protection and emergency medical service needs of the City.